RVgo4it/mmsgate/README.md

 ```
 docker exec -it mmsgate sudo nano /etc/flexisip/flexisip.conf
 ```
 We need Flexisip to be able to talk to MMSGate via local loopback IP.
-In the [global] section, find option transports and add the following to the end, separated by a space from the existing transports:
+In the "[global]" section, find option "transports" and add the following to the end, separated by a space from the existing transports:
 ```
 sips:localhost;maddr=127.0.0.1;tls-verify-outgoing=0 sip:localhost;maddr=127.0.0.1
 ```
 Also, need to define a forward rule for sending MMS messages over to MMSGate.
-In the [module::Forward] section, enable it and add option as follows:
+In the "[module::Forward]" section, enable it and add the following option:
 ```
 routes-config-path=/etc/flexisip/forward.conf
 ```